Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: Conclusion

 \section{Conclusion}

-We considered a stricter version of a coset guessing game introduced and analyzed in \cite{coladangelo2021hidden, QK:VidickZ21, CV22} and derived an upper bound, which is below the one previously known.
+We considered a stricter version of a coset guessing game introduced and analyzed in \cite{coladangelo2021hidden, QK:VidickZ21, CV22} and derived an upper bound below the previously known one.
 We then presented an optimal strategy to achieve this bound.
-While developing the optimal strategy, we devised an encoding circuit using only $\CNOT$ and Hadamard gates, which could be relevant for building efficient CSS-coded systems.
+While developing an optimal strategy, we devised an encoding circuit using only $\CNOT$ and Hadamard gates, which builds CSS codes from EPR pairs using only local operations.
 We found that the role of quantum information that Alice communicates to Bob and Charlie is to make their responses correlated rather than improve their individual (marginal) correct guessing rates.

 It remains open to determine asymptotically optimal strategies for the general game.
-We did not address the question of \textit{rigidity} or \textit{robustness} for our game, i.e., the uniqueness of optimal strategies and the closeness of nearly optimal strategies to optimal strategy.
+We did not address the question of \textit{rigidity} (the uniqueness of optimal strategies) or \textit{robustness} (the closeness of nearly optimal strategies to the optimal).
 Both properties are relevant to the certification of devices in device-independent quantum cryptography (DIQC).
 Results about implementing monogamy-of-entanglement games into quantum key distribution (QKD) protocols have been studied in \cite{cervero2023device}.
 However, in contrast to the coset monogamy game, our coset guessing game cannot be considered a monogamy-of-entanglement game since the presence of Charlie does not lower Bob's probability of winning.

+Subsequent work from this paper has derived stronger asymptotic upper bounds than previously known on the winning rate of a more general coset monogamy game setup \cite{schleppy2025winning}.